rtmigo/bisection_dart/README.md

   print(list.bsearch('C')); // 2

-  // index of rightmost item less than or equal to 'C' print(list.bsearchLessThanOrEqualTo('C')); // 2
+  // index of rightmost element less than or equal to 'C' print(list.bsearchLessThanOrEqualTo('C')); // 2

-  // index of rightmost item less than 'C' print(list.bsearchLessThan('C')); // 1
+  // index of rightmost element less than 'C' print(list.bsearchLessThan('C')); // 1

-  // index if leftmost item greater than or equal to 'C' print(list.bsearchGreaterThanOrEqualTo('C')); // 2
+  // index if leftmost element greater than or equal to 'C' print(list.bsearchGreaterThanOrEqualTo('C')); // 2

   // index of leftmost greater than 'C'